 September may seem like it is a long time away, now it the time to begin preparing your child for the upcoming adventures in Kindergarten.

 If you have not registered your child yet, there is plenty of time!
-Drop into your neighbourhood school during school hours and register your child before September or you can register your child online at http://register.lakeheadschools.ca.
+Register your child online at

 Here are ten easy steps to help make the transition to Kindergarten easier for you and your child: